carolcarriazo/carolcarriazo.github.io/_posts/blog/10-06-17-hay-story.md

 I was pleased with the reaction I had produced.
 I ran around the  house yelling, half at my parents.

 “Why did the chicken cross the road?
-To get some _heeyyy!"
+To get some *heeyyy*!"

-"HEEEYYY!”_
+"*HEEEYYY*!”